RAF Burtonwood: United States Air Force use

+African-Americans based in Burtonwood

+There were approximately 46,000 American GIs in Britain during the early 50s, largely based in East Anglia and at Burtonwood.
+During this period there were growing anxieties about female sexuality, and 'public concern became especially pronounced after the arrival of American troops during the summer and autumn of 1942'.
+There was increased attention to the behaviour of young girls that would loiter around the army bases like Burtonwood and spend time with the American troops.
+Illegitimacy rates went up during the war years and there was great social concern about preserving the British national identity.
+However, this became more of an issue when these young women were involved in relationships with black American soldiers.
+Women were given the central role and criticised for their sexual impropriety when the soldier was white; however, when the relationship involved an African-American soldier, the blame and criticism was shifted to the man.
+Women were portrayed as vulnerable to these men and there were social concerns about how "half-caste" babies 'threatened to blur the racial lineaments of British national identity.'

+Venessa Baird, born in April 1958 to a Liverpudlian mother and Black GI based at Burtonwood airfield, is one of many mixed-race babies that came of the interracial relationships between British women and African-American troops during World War II.
+Baird's father did not know about her birth, and her mother's father was extremely disapproving, so Baird's mother and grandmother left Liverpool and moved to Norwich where they had friends in relationships with African American at Lakenheath and Mildenhall.
+Baird explains how there was a small and accepting community at USAF bases and the women that had met African-American men were good friends and formed a 'large extended family' with their mixed-race children.

 United States Army use

 The U.S. Department of Defense returned to Burtonwood in 1966 when France withdrew its military support for NATO.
 Burtonwood was used as a receiving depot for USAF and United States Army equipment and supplies being withdrawn from their former French NATO facilities.
 Afterwards, the US Army took over the base and renamed it Burtonwood Army Depot.

 The Army developed Burtonwood into a storage and forward supply depot operated by the 47th Support Group.
 The main warehouse was described as the largest building under a single roof in Europe.
 The idea was that in the event of an emergency, U.S. troops in the USA that were earmarked for NATO service in Europe would fly over and pick up their kit from Burtonwood before going on to the battle front.
 It was never tested for this eventuality, although the base provided service functions for the 1991 Gulf War.

 When the Cold War ended, Burtonwood Army Depot was declared excess to NATO requirements and was closed in June 1994.